 It is a fairly simple and small package but well put together and honestly, it doesn’t need to be anything more than that at its SRP of $149.
 Slip off the outer black and red graphics sleeve and inside is a foam layer with the two TWS600 wireless units at the top and the charging pod/dock nestled at the bottom.

-Because this is universal in fitting you will find a fairly well kitted out tips bag underneath along with a charging cable for the dock.
-Manuals and warranty card are also included and I do advise you read the manual because setting up a set of TWS is not that obvious unless you have used them before.
+Because this is universal in fitting you will find a fairly well-kitted-out tips bag underneath along with a charging cable for the dock.
+Manuals and warranty cards are also included and I do advise you to read the manual because setting up a set of TWS is not that obvious unless you have used them before.

 These are not constructed from any metal alloy hence their lightweight nature.
 Rather, the TWS600 housing is a 4-piece stiffened plastic build finished in a silver paint that resembles an anodized finish.
 It is also IPX4 rated which sweaty gym people and the outdoors types (not me!) will appreciate.